akononovicius/physRisk-content-repository/articles/2018/bak-order-book-model.md

 ## Interactive applets

-To undestand the model better study the interactive applets bellow.
+To undestand the model better study the interactive applets below.
 The first applet shows us the structure of the order book.
 A similar applet was published in the [previous text]({filename}/articles/2018/what-the-order-book-is.md), but it used another model (which will be discussed in the near future).
 As in this